microsoft/openshift-rhsummit-lab/labDocs/Part2.md

 $ oc expose svc stock-con --port=9898
 ```

-You should now be able to access the stock consumer service from your browser or via `curl` using a URL of the form `http://stock-con-dok.$BASEURL/average/NYSE:RHT` with `$BASEURL` being the public-facing load-balancer of your OpenShift cluster.
+You should now be able to access the stock consumer service from your browser or via `curl` using a URL of the form `http://stock-con-dok.$BASEURL/average/NYSE:RHT`.
+You can determine $BASEURL by looking at the public IP address of the "-infralb" load balancer in your OpenShift cluster, and adding .nip.io.
+E.g. 'http://stock-con-dok.52.183.73.59.nip.io/average/NYSE:RHT'.

 [Back to TOC](../README.md) | [Advanced topics](Part3.md)